AcalaNetwork/Acala/README.md

 ## NOTE

 The Acala client node is moved to [acala-node](https://github.com/AcalaNetwork/acala-node).
 This repo only contains the runtime code.
-This allow us to decouple the runtime release and client node release.
+This allows us to decouple the runtime release and client node release.

 If you would like to build the client node, please refer to [acala-node](https://github.com/AcalaNetwork/acala-node).